Simultaneous diophantine approximation for a restricted class of pairs of real numbers: Introduction

-\textbf{Remarks.} (1) The proof relies on the properties of an auxiliary cubic form $F_{n}(t)$ whose coefficients depend on the diophantine properties of $\alpha$ and $\beta$.
-The conditions (1) and (2) of the theorem have been set in order to ensure, given an $\varepsilon>0$ , the existence of an integer $t_{n}$ which is a multiple of $\mathrm{lcm}(q_{2n}(\alpha), q_{2n}(\beta)) $ and such that $|F_{n}(t_{n})| \leq \varepsilon$. \\
+\textbf{Remarks.} (1) The proof relies on the properties of an auxiliary cubic form $F_{k}(t)$ whose coefficients depend on the diophantine properties of $\alpha$ and $\beta$.
+The conditions (1) and (2) of the theorem \ref{main} have been set in order to ensure, given an $\varepsilon>0$ , the existence of an integer $t_{k}$ which is a multiple of $\mathrm{lcm}(q_{n_{k}}(\alpha), q_{m_{k}}(\beta)) $ and such that $|F_{k}(t_{k})| \leq \varepsilon$. \\

-(2) It is quite easy to find a pair of badly approximable numbers which satisfies the first condition.
-However the second condition is less flexible due to the lack of information on the divisibility properties of the denominators of the convergents.
-We discuss the special case of quadratic irrationals in section \S5.
-An interesting question is to prove whether or not the Hausdorff dimension of the set of pairs satisfying the theorem is positive and, in the latter case, to estimate its value.\\

-(3) We expect that this result can be improved by refining the method for finding a multiple of $\mathrm{lcm}(q_{2n}(\alpha), q_{2n}(\beta)) $.
-Indeed, we have used the fact the length of the interval $I_{j}$ is larger than $\mathrm{lcm}(q_{2n}(\alpha), q_{2n}(\beta)) $ which is asking too much.
-A better estimation of the roots of $F_{n}(t)=\varepsilon$ may lead to the discarding of the constrains.
+(2) We expect that this result can be improved by refining the method for finding a positive multiple of $\mathrm{lcm}(q_{n_{k}}(\alpha), q_{m_{k}}(\beta))$.
+Indeed, we have used the fact the length of the interval $I_{j}$ is strictly larger than $\mathrm{lcm}(q_{n_{k}}(\alpha), q_{m_{k}}(\beta)) $ which is asking too much.
+A better estimation of the roots of the cubic equation $F_{k}(t)=\varepsilon$ may lead to relaxing the constraints.
 This can be done by using the algebraic expression of the roots of a cubic instead of the trigonometric one. \\

-(4) A similar problem concerns the values of indefinite quadratic forms at integers instead of the product of linear forms.
-The analog of the Littlewood conjecture is the Oppenheim conjecture which is now a theorem due to G.A.
-Margulis \cite{m1},\cite{m2}.
-Recently using the same method we gave a proof of Margulis' Theorem for indefinite irrational diagonal forms in dimension 3 (\cite{l}).